AmberEmmett/cisREAD/README.md

 # cisREAD
-cisREAD (cis Regualtory Elements Across Differentiation) is an R package designed to identify lineage-specific cis-regulatory elements from ATAC-seq and RNA-seq datasets
+cisREAD (cis-Regualtory Elements Across Differentiation) is an R package designed to identify lineage-specific cis-regulatory elements from ATAC-seq and RNA-seq datasets

 # Installation